 Tomb of Salim Chisti

-Panch Mahal, Hiran Minar are few others to admire in this gorgeous city but for us, it’s time to hit Jaipur, the pink city of India.
+Panch Mahal and Hiran Minar are a few others to admire in this gorgeous city but for us, it’s time to hit Jaipur, the pink city of India.
 We had our lunch in yet another vegetarian restaurant in Jaipur with Dal Bati churma, the authentic dish of Rajasthani cuisine.

 Welcome to Jaipur